 Want to add event forms to your WordPress website?
 Or, want to use your favorite user registration WordPress plugin to register users for your events?
 If you answered yes, then you have two ways to go about it.
 You can either use RegistrationMagic’s built-in form features.
-Or, a much better way, is that you can use RegistrationMagic’s integration with EventPrime – a unique events calendar WordPress plugin that allows you to add and view events right within the events calendar.
+Or, a much better way is that you can use RegistrationMagic’s integration with EventPrime – a unique events calendar WordPress plugin that allows you to add and view events right within the events calendar.
 This integration requires only RegistrationMagic and EventPrime active on your WordPress site.
 As for the rest of the process to register users, this guide is here to help you out.

 Firstly, we need to have a user registration form already created with RegistrationMagic.
 I am assuming you have one already.
 However, if you don’t, you can simply download one from the many user registration form templates available on RegistrationMagic’s website.
-If grabbing a form template off the shelf doesn’t fit your needs, you can create a new one yourself.
+If grabbing an online event registration form template off the shelf doesn’t fit your needs, you can create a new one yourself.
 Just follow the simple steps mentioned in the official RegistrationMagic Starter Guide.